 History and Breeding

-If you take a look at the story behind the English Bulldog, it will soon become clear how this apparent contradiction in its nature came about.
-Barely any other dog breed has lived through such great change in the course of its history as the Bulldog.
+Barely any other dog breed has lived through such great change in the course of its history as the English Bulldog.
 Broadly speaking, once bred as aggressive “fighting machines” who courageously faced every battle, they are now kept as devoted, sensitive family dogs that detest violence.

 The subsequent breeding process unfortunately resulted in the dogs being extremely overbred.
-Over-typification such as incredibly large heads, too short noses and legs and extremely wrinkled faces even led in some cases to so-called torture breeding.
-Along with respiratory and fertility problems, the wide shoulders, large heads and narrow hips meant that it was no longer possible for bitches bred in this way to give birth naturally.
+Over-typification such as incredibly large heads, too short noses and legs and extremely wrinkled faces led in some cases to so-called torture breeding.
+Along with respiratory and fertility problems, the extreme characteristics meant that it was no longer possible for bitches to give birth naturally.
 The proportion of Caesarean sections increased to over 80 percent.

-In order to combat such extremities of torture breeding, the leading British Kennel Club lay down a new standard in 2009, despite massive protests from many established breeders.
+In order to combat such extremities of torture breeding, the leading British Kennel Club lay down a new standard in 2009.
+Shockingly, this caused protests from many established breeders.
 Consequently, the dogs’ health and wellbeing is to be the main focus of breeding Bulldogs in the future.
-In October 2010, the FCI adopted this standard which is still in place to this day.
+Fortunately, in October 2010, the FCI adopted this standard which is still in place to this day.

-Nowadays the Bulldog is still characterised by a massive head with a short snout, a wide chest and narrow posterior, as well as incredibly short legs, but no characteristic can be so exaggeratedly pronounced that it impairs the dog’s mobility or makes it appear deformed.
+Nowadays the Bulldog is still characterised by a massive head with a short snout, a wide chest, narrow posterior and short legs.
+No characteristic should be so exaggeratedly pronounced that it impairs the dog’s mobility or makes it appear deformed.
 The stocky, compact body should be well proportioned.
 Although male dogs in particular are very heavy (approx. 25kg) in relation to their small size, their gait should not appear slow or laboured.
 The ideal English Bulldog is an active dog with no tendency to obesity.
 Dogs with noticeable difficulty in breathing are most undesirable according to the breed standard.

 The Bulldog’s short, fine ears – known as “rose ears” – are set wide apart and high above the eyes.
 The tail is low-set on the typically narrow posterior, curving under at the end.
 An ingrown or “corkscrew” tail is now prohibited on the grounds of health problems.